Sister act

 How has your experience, both in the sorority and being active alumni, affected your professional career?

 Morgan: I feel that my time spent as treasurer helped guide me into my current career of accounting and finance.
 I have always been good with numbers, so it seemed like a role in which I could thrive.
 As an alum, I was twice in charge of planning our annual alumni luncheon.
-Each role that I served in helped prepare me for working in the corporate world upon graduation — learning how to work cohesively as a team, stepping out of your comfort zone and accomplishing a common goal.
+Each role that I served in helped prepare me for working in the corporate world upon graduation — learning how to work cohesively as a team, stepping out of my comfort zone and accomplishing a common goal.

 How have you maintained a connection with each other over the years?